Fennrii/AUM-UNG-HSI-Repository/README.md

 ## Changes made:

 6/6/2022:

-Made a small edit to guidedMedianFilter.py to allow for other datasets to be used Commented out a few lines in models.py that were giving issues with certain models
+Made a small edit to guidedMedianFilter.py to allow for other datasets to be used.

+Commented out a few lines in models.py that were giving issues with certain models.

 # DeepHyperX